 ‘Obviously written by someone who has spent a lot of time in Denmark.
 Absolutely spot on observation of the Danes, their culture, history and attitudes.
 Great little book which even the Danes themselves found funny.’
 Reviewed by Griffjd from Wales

 ‘I laughed till I cried.
 After two years in Denmark this book still manages to provide insights into the Danes.
-I find myself quoting it when trying to describe Denmark to others, and even to my Danish boyfriend.
 What is more it has been used as a textbook in a Danish Business School’s cultural understanding classes, and the Danish AIESEC (the world’s largest student organisation) offers this series to all students participating in their international traineeship exchange programme.
 What more recommendation do you need?’
-Reviewer from UK
+Reviewer from the UK

 ‘Amazing book.
 The three authors are 100% attuned to the Danes.
 They get the Danish humor right – which is normally a major problem for all non-Danes.
 The style is humorous in an understated way that makes it an easy and funny read.
 We could not have written it better ourselves, really.
 So, if you are going to Denmark or need an introduction to Danes this is the book to get.’
 Reviewer from Denmark

 ‘Both good fun and true.
 A real life-saver.
 I’ve been living in Denmark for 4 months now and I bought this book just before I left – it has proved invaluable!
 It’s to-the-point and humourous, making the book an entertaining read.
 If you really want to understand the Danes then this book will fill you in on all the essential details.’

 Reviewer from Aalborg, Denmark